Moderate trekking involves 5 – 6 hours a day walking at a steady pace below 4000 meters for around 10 days trekking trip.

 Since yiu will now be at quite a significant altitude you must let your physiology adapt the the thinner atmosphere and reduced oxygen levels.
 This is an essential step in the proper management of the risk of altitude sickness.
 Your guide will personally instruct you on what to do during the day and how best to acclimatise and how to identify any early symptoms of altitude sickness.
 There is plenty to see and do in Namche Bazaar itself and in the immediate surrounding area.
 So taking a rest day can be an interesting and fun day too.
 Talk with you guide about visiting places such as the famour Edmond Hillary School established to assist the Sherpa community and residents of the region.
 Or perhaps pay a visit to the beautiful Everest View Hotel – the view of the Mount Everest summit can be inspiring for the next days of your trek.

-Soon after leaving Khumjung the trail climbs to a large chorten on top of a ridge.
+The trail climbs to a large chorten on top of a ridge.
 This ridge descends from Khumbila, a 5734m peak, said to be the abode of the patron God of the Khumbu region.
-The trail descends slightly towards the Sanasa and then trail ascends up to Mongla (4000m).
+The trail ascends slightly towards the Sanasa and then trail ascends up to Mongla (4000m).
 From here, you can see panoramic views of various mountains.
 You trek steeply descend passing through Phortse Tenga and from there, the trail climbs steeply to Dole, through rhododendron and birch forest festooned with hanging mosses and lichens.
 You can enjoy delicious meal at Phortse Tenga (3650m).

 In the morning we will follow a steep but beautiful climb through conifer and rhododendron forests and stands of juniper to Lhabarma 4220m and Luza 4360m.
 There are kharkas wherever there is a flat spot and the slightest hint of water.
 We continue to climb along the side of the valley, high above the river to the camp at Machhermo 4410m.